StephenCooper/async-angular-testing/blog/blog.md

 ## Full Test Code

 Here is a more concise version of the test without all the intermediary validation steps.
 Hopefully it is now clear why we have this repeating pattern of `detectChanges` -> `flush` -> `detectChanges`.
-In both cases you can think of it as: update component inputs, run async tasks of, and then update the template with the resulting values.
+In both cases, you can think of it as updating component inputs, running async tasks, and then updating the template with the resulting values.

 ```ts
 it('should filter rows by quickFilterText using fakeAsync', fakeAsync(() => {